Dear Grands and Great-Grands,

 However, they laughed about the wedding pictures for years to come.
 The photographer took all the wedding paraphernalia (candelabras, flowers, etc.) and lined them up on the altar, and then arranged the members of the wedding party like they were in a police lineup.
 Darlene remembers thinking how beautiful and handsome and young and healthy they all looked on her special day, but the photo makes them look like they were at a funeral.
 Or a police lineup.

 Donald and Darlene rented 80 acres near Barrett; that’s where their first four kids were born: Carlton in 1946 (we call him Hans), Richard in 1947 (we call him Dickie), Marilyn in 1954 (they call me Mia), and Janet in 1955 (we called her Holly.)
-Solveig came along in 1962 on the Evansville place, we call her Solveig.
+Solveig came along when we lived on the Evansville place, we call her Solveig.

-Can you imagine people today living in the country with no electricity?
+It is absurd to think of people today living in rural areas of the wealthiest nation on earth with no electricity.
 Next time you hear pro-business politicians labeling a program or an opponent as “socialist” because they want to improve the lives of the underserved, think back on this moment in history.
 How silly!
 By choice or by chance, change is inevitable in this life.
 Why not make the change that is good for the people who need a helping hand and be on the right side of history?
 It makes me wonder about the “big controversies” those ninnies in Washington are bickering over these days.
 Many of those fist-pounding filibuster fights will undoubtedly go the way of NO MARRIED WOMEN SHALL TEACH SCHOOL and NO FARMERS SHALL HAVE ELECTRIC LIGHTS.
 But I digress.

 In 1956 Donald and Darlene moved off the Barrett place but kept farming it and bought 180 acres near Evansville; that is where Solveig was born in 1962.
 The winter before they moved, Donald spent every waking hour remodeling that house for his family.
 He converted a back bedroom into a kitchen, ran plumbing and power to it, built plenty of kitchen cupboards, sanded and polished the hardwood floors, updated the bathroom, and started construction on a garage.
-There were bedrooms enough for all of them and heat registers in the bedroom floors so a water glass would not freeze overnight.
+There were enough bedrooms for all of us and heat registers in the bedroom floors so a water glass would not freeze overnight.
 Dick remembers thinking the house felt so huge and opulent with its colonnades and shiny hardwood floors.
-Donald was a skilled carpenter, plumber, electrician, machinist, farmer, and soon to be pilot.
+Donald was a skilled carpenter, plumber, electrician, machinist, farmer, and soon-to-be pilot.

 Over the years, Donald and the boys farmed up to 700 acres, but it was never enough.
 They eked out a living for the family of seven from 1945 to 1965 and then made the official move to the Cities.
 After the move, they rented out the Evansville place for a number of years and then sold it in the 1970s — just before the price per acre went thru the roof!
 Just their luck.